UPB-RustWorkshop/upb-rustworkshop.github.io/docs/hackathon/index.md

 ### Step 3: Claim Your Issue

-To avoid multiple people working on the same issue, add a link to the issue you are working on in front of your name in the below document.
+To avoid multiple hackathon participants working on the same issue, add a link to the issue you are working on in front of your name in the below document.
 This helps maintain clarity and coordination.

 **Checklist:** **[Checklist](https://docs.google.com/spreadsheets/d/17BxGBBtn4a0G2yWU_ngfr20-PePO-kfmuUku4ADwE7E/edit?usp=sharing)**

 ---

-This version is clearer, more concise, and better structured.
-Let me know if you need further adjustments!

 ## **Your First Pull Request: A 5-Step Blueprint** 🔧